All You Need to Know About Inspiring CASTLE GARDENS LISBURN – Northern Ireland

 The 400-year-old Lisburn Castle Gardens is the most historically significant landscape in Lisburn.
 They are located on Castle Street, Lisburn, County Antrim.
 Long ago, this site held Lisburn Castle, which is a 17th century fortified manor house, built by the Conway Family, the landlords of Lisburn in the 1620s.
 The Gardens setting represent the town’s memorial to WWI and WWII.

-Lisburn Castle Gardens is a green oasis within the heart of Lisburn.
-The formal gardens are the perfect place for relaxing, taking a walk or having a picnic and connecting with nature, especially in the summer when the Castle Gardens bursts into life.
+Lisburn Castle Gardens is a green haven in the middle of the city.
+The formal gardens are the perfect place for relaxing, taking a walk or having a picnic and connecting with nature, especially in the summer when the Castle Gardens Lisburn bursts into life.
 There you will find a beautiful picturesque of trees holding bird nests.

-In the summer, these trees support a wide range of invertebrates, which are a food source for birds such as Blue Tit, Goldcrest, Treecreeper, Rook, Robin and Dunnock by day and bats such as Common Pipistrelle and Leisler’s Bats at night.
+It’s not only birds like Blue Tits, Goldcrests, Treecreepers, Rooks, Robins, and Dunnock that depend on these trees in the summer; they’re also bats like Common Pipistrelles and Leisler’s Bats.
 During the autumn and winter, birds such as resident Woodpigeon and Blackbird as well as Redwing and Fieldfare find in the berries of Ivy, Rowan, Dogwood, Hawthorn and Cotoneaster an important source of food.

 Among the things to ponder on at the Gardens, along with the old stone and brick walls of the terraced gardens, you will find the lime-loving Hart’s-tongue Fern and the creeping Ivy-leaved Toadflax growing from small gaps in the mortar.